powur/powur/README.md

 # powur: simple js package manager

 Powur is a simple package manager for javascript libraries that is not based on a repository.
 This allows installing any package that exists on GitHub.
 Currently only GitHub is supported as a source.
-Below is an example of some common libraries.
 The `version` specifies what versions to match using the standard matching format with `~`, `^`, `>`, `>=`, `<` or `<=`.
 The `url` specifies where to download the package which must be either a `zip`, `tar` or `tar.gz` file.
 The `version_url` specifies where to get a list of released versions of a package currently only GitHub tags or releases can be used.
 Included files are mapped in `include` the key being the file to match with double wildcard support and the value being the output location.
+Output directory must have a tailing `/`.
+The keywords `{name}` and `{version}` can be used to refrence the packages name and version.
 Below is an example `powur.json` configuration, to download the packages run `python2 powur.py install`.

 ```
 {